Michaelangel007/nanofont3x4/README.md

 # Uppercase 3x3

-A 3x3 uppercase has been "solved" or "known" for sometime.
+A 3x3 uppercase has been "solved" or "known" for qutie sometime as I mentioned above.
 This seemed like a good place to start.

 If we start with a 3x3 uppercase font then does that imply that the lowercase glyph must be focused around a 2x2 cell?
 Let's find out!

 # Lowercase and 2x2

+A 2x2 grid has 2^4 = 16 permutations.
 That's only 16 choices for 26 lowercase letters!
 In actuality readability is the most important goal so the following lowercase glyphs are not 2x2:

         `b`     `d`     `f` `g`
     `h`     `j` `k` `l` `m` `n`